Ten of These Cure a Bad Habit

 As you go along, you might also watch others engage in your former bad habit and you’ll be surprised at how unnecessary the bad habit is for them as well.
 Being aware of how often others use curse words has opened my eyes to how downright uncivilized conversation becomes when every other word is unsuitable for a Disney movie.

 But think back to the greatest orators in the history of the world.
 Did Cesar, Churchill, Martin Luther King, JFK, or Roosevelt rely on cuss words to make a point?
 Of course not.

 That bad habit added nothing to my life.
 The shock value of swearing expired years ago.
 It only denigrated my message.
 You’ll likely find the same for your bad habits.

 It’s possible to almost eliminate a bad habit in just 10 days.
-But to be sure, let’s extend the challenge a little longer.
-And so I invite you to join the EarlyToRise.com 6-week “Bad Habit Transformation Contest”, starting today, November 1st.
-Because as Dan Kennedy says, “You could just as easily change your life today as any other day.
+As Dan Kennedy says, “You could just as easily change your life today as any other day.
 You don’t need to wait for January first.”
-Let’s see what we can get done before New Years, rather than waiting until after.
+Let’s see what you can change in the next 6 weeks.

 The keys to your future success are your daily habits today.
 Start dropping the bad habits and implementing new positive behaviors today.
 That’s how you’ll create a better future.